 The magicians create a slimy green substance called Oobleck that rains on their kingdom.
 A young man named Bartholomew Cubbins is tasked with rescuing the kingdom from the disaster caused by Oobleck.

-Oobleck is a non-Newtonian liquid that mimics properties of solids as well as liquids.
+Oobleck, also known as goop, is a non-Newtonian liquid that mimics properties of solids as well as liquids.
 It is quite similar to quicksand but is much more fun and safe to play with.
 Other examples of non-Newtonian fluids include Silly Putty, Kinetic Sand and quicksand.

 Oobleck has a gooey and slimy texture, and acts differently under different conditions.

 This non-Newtonian fluid behaves like a normal solid when you apply pressure but immediately becomes a thick liquid when the pressure is released.